Hoenson

 Delays

 Valhalla Delay is my bread-and-butter delay.
-It sounds great and it's extremely versatile.
+It sounds great and it’s extremely versatile.
 The others are mostly used for more experimental sound design.
+Ableton stock delay is amazing as well, it's the fastest way to get the sound you want.

 Reverbs